 Gentle masculinity & belonging

-oft and gentle are not words that you often hear being associated with men.
+Soft and gentle are not words you often hear associated with men.
 Masculinity is more typically felt to mean being hard and tough.
-Pushy, angry and dominating.
-Not letting your guard down.
-Society distills this testosterone into the winning formula for business success.
-Bang your fist, cut people off, put women down, believe the mantra that "pressure creates diamonds".
+Pushy, angry and dominating and not letting your guard down.
+Society distils this testosterone into the winning formula for business success.
+Bang your fist, cut people off, put women down, and believe the mantra that "pressure creates diamonds".
 Man up.
 Grow a pair.

-I am seeking to unlearn the hardness that society expects of me as a man, to nurture my soft and gentle masculinity.
-I am seeing the power that softness can have, as a leader, as a parent, as a man.
+I seek to unlearn the hardness that society expects of me as a man, to nurture my soft and gentle masculinity.
+I see the power that softness can have as a leader, parent, and man.

 Share this post: